msliczniak/octo/onetenth/README.md

 ![assistive devices access](enable.png)

 $ open -a applescript\ editor
--- tell application "System Events" to tell process "Emma 02" to get the position of the front window tell application "System Events" to tell process "Emma 02" to set the position of the front window to {1032, 606}
+> tell application "System Events" to tell process "Emma 02" to get the position of the front window
+$ osascript -e 'tell application "System Events" to tell process "Emma 02" to set the position of the front window to {1032, 606}'

 Which device is screen 0: